Doctors Push Back As Congress Takes Aim At Surprise Medical Bills

 Little has been as powerful in shaping surprise billing legislation as the clout of hospitals and their doctors, many of whom are, in fact, employed by private equity-backed companies and armed with years of experience shaping surprise billing legislation at the state level.

 They are throwing in a lot of money, funneling millions to lawmakers ahead of the 2020 elections.
-Four physician organizations that have heavily lobbied on surprise medical bills and have private equity ties — the American College of Emergency Physicians, Envision Healthcare, US Acute Care Solutions and U.S. Anesthesia Partners — gave roughly $1.1 million in 2019 to members of Congress, according to a Kaiser Health News analysis of Federal Election Commission records.
+Four physician organizations that have heavily lobbied on surprise medical bills and have private equity ties — the American College of Emergency Physicians, Envision Healthcare, US Acute Care Solutions and US Anesthesia Partners — gave roughly $1.1 million in 2019 to members of Congress, according to a Kaiser Health News analysis of Federal Election Commission records.

-The biggest recipients, from all four PACS combined, were Reps.
+The biggest recipients, from all four PACs combined, were Reps.
 Donna Shalala, D-Fla., and Stephanie Murphy, D-Fla., who each received $26,000.
-Sen. Thom Tillis, R-N.C., took in $25,500, Senate Majority Leader Mitch McConnell, R-Ky., got $25,000 and Rep. Brett Guthrie, R-Ky., received $22,500.
+Sen. Thom Tillis, R-N.C., took in $25,500, Senate Majority Leader Mitch McConnell, R-Ky., got $25,000, and Rep. Brett Guthrie, R-Ky., received $22,500.

 Loading...